wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-sharepoint-online/includes/7-explore-external-sharing-features-within.md

 :::row-end:::

 This setting is for your organization overall.
 Each site has its own sharing setting that you can set independently.
-However, it must be at the same or more restrictive setting as the organization.<br>
+However, it must be at the same or more restrictive setting as the organization.

 Whichever option is chosen at the organization or site level, the more restrictive functionality is still available.
 For example, if an organization chooses to allow unauthenticated sharing using "Anyone" links (previously called "shareable" links or "anonymous access" links), users can still share with guests who sign in, and with internal users.